 Mission: To help restore visions around the world, while making stylish eco sunglasses

 SOLO Eyewear believes that one person is enough – Enough to make a difference, enough to change the world.
-And the two girls behind this sustainable sunglass brand has definitely made an impact in the world.
+And the two girls behind this sustainable sunglass brand have definitely made an impact in the world.

 Not only do they offer a stylish and eco-friendly alternative to classic plastic sunglasses, but they are also on another mission.
 They want to restore the vision of people in the world. they have already come along way on this journey and SOLO eyewear has restored vision for more than 15.000 people across 32 countries to this date.

-On top of that they only use recycled and repurposed materials in their sunglasses such as bamboo, repurposed wood, and cellulose acetate, which is a biodegradable material.
+On top of that, they only use recycled and repurposed materials in their sunglasses such as bamboo, repurposed wood, and cellulose acetate, which is a biodegradable material.
 So they are clearly one of my favorite sustainable sunglasses brands!

 On their website you can see exactly how each pair of sunglasses are made and what they are made of – transparency is one of the best signs of sustainability, and SOLO Eyewear really allows you to get behind the scenes!
 Check out all their sustainable sunglasses on their website.

-Eco materials: Plant-based, reneuable materials
+Eco materials: Plant-based, renewable materials

 Mission: Create sunglasses that enhance your time outdoors while protecting the world